ZachSaucier/sveltekit-blog/src/lib/posts/2024/console-delight.md

 So what are some things that we can make given these capabilities and limitations?
 Here are some additional ideas to inspire you!

 Note that you can decode and unminify any of these examples to view the sort of raw input I gave it to generate these console messages.
-To do so, you can paste the part inside of the ticks (`\``) into [this CodePen](https://codepen.io/ZachSaucier/pen/KKJOJWR), optionally copying the result back into the CSS section and having CodePen format the result for you.
+To do so, you can paste the part inside of the ticks (<code>`</code>) into [this CodePen](https://codepen.io/ZachSaucier/pen/KKJOJWR), optionally copying the result back into the CSS section and have CodePen format the result for you.

 Here's my first attempt at adding animation to the console that I created for [my personal blog](/blog/):